bytecodealliance/wasmtime/docs/lang-python.md

 Before we can use `demo.rs` we need to compile it

-> rustup run nightly rustc --target=wasm32-unknown-unknown --crate-type=cdylib
+> rustup run nightly rustc --target=wasm32-unknown-unknown --crate-type=cdylib demo.rs

 We can then use it like this